 From community walks to empowering talks, social lunches to zumba crunches, or showcasing art to cooking from the heart, lets celebrate you this October by spending time valuing your mind.

-Here are ten events to wet your appetite
+Here are ten events coming up!

 All ages, Sunday 11th October